Lawrence Guy

-Lawrence Thomas Guy (born March 17, 1990) is an American football defensive end for the New England Patriots of the National Football League (NFL).
-Prior to being drafted by the Green Bay Packers, he played college football at Arizona State.
-He has also played with the Indianapolis Colts, Baltimore Ravens, and San Diego Chargers.
+Lawrence Thomas Guy (born March 17, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Green Bay Packers in the seventh round of the 2011 NFL draft.
+He also played for the Indianapolis Colts, San Diego Chargers, Baltimore Ravens, New England Patriots, and Cincinnati Bengals.

-Early years
+Early life

 As a child, Guy was placed in special education classes, as he had been diagnosed with attention deficit hyperactivity disorder, dyslexia, and dyscalculia.

 Guy attended Western High School in Las Vegas, Nevada, where he recorded 238 tackles (171 solo), 30.5 sacks and three fumble recoveries in his three seasons.
 As a senior in 2007, he totaled 102 tackles (69 solo), 15.5 quarterback sacks and one fumble recovery.

 Considered a four-star recruit by Rivals.com, Guy was listed as the No. 13 defensive tackle prospect in the nation.
 He committed to the Sun Devils on December 19, 2007, choosing ASU over Arizona, Michigan, Nebraska, Oklahoma, Oregon, and Tennessee.

 College career

 As a true freshman, Guy played in all 12 games of the season, starting the final eight.
-He totaled 44 tackles (17 solo), 10.0 tackles for loss (for –22 yards), two sacks (for –9 yards) and one fumble recovery that he returned for a touchdown.
+He totaled 44 tackles (17 solo), 10.0 tackles for loss (for −22 yards), two sacks (for −9 yards) and one fumble recovery that he returned for a touchdown.
 Guy's 44 tackles were the second-highest among Pac-10 defensive tackles on the season.

 Guy subsequently earned consensus All-Freshman honors, as he was named to FWAA′s Freshman All-America team, The Sporting News′ All-Freshman team, and College Football News′ All-Freshman first-team.

 Professional career

 Green Bay Packers

-Guy was drafted in the seventh round (233rd overall) of the 2011 NFL Draft by the Green Bay Packers.
+Guy was selected in the seventh round (233rd overall) of the 2011 NFL draft by the Green Bay Packers.
 He spent the season on injured reserve.
 Guy was one of the final cuts of the 2012 season, but he was re-signed to the practice squad on September 3, 2012.

 Indianapolis Colts

-On October 17, 2012, the Colts signed Guy from the Packers' practice squad.
+On October 17, 2012, the Indianapolis Colts signed Guy from the Packers' practice squad.
 In 9 games with the Colts, he recorded 21 tackles (15 solo) and 1 sack.